pcanz/pPEGpy/README.md

 This is an implementation of [pPEG] in Python.

-pPEG.py is a single file Python module with no dependencies.
+pPEG.py is a Python module with no dependencies.

 ##  Example